 NLC provides non-pension benefits to its employees for severance and removal costs.
+No employees at the current time meet the criteria for severance and removal costs.

 Pension Plan

 NLC and all eligible employees contribute to the Public Service Pension Plan (PSPP).
 This pension plan provides benefits based on years of service and average earnings at retirement.
 The benefits are fully indexed to the increase in the Consumer Price Index.
 Contributions during the year were as follows: